-Article 20.
+Article 21.
 Ownership of Industrial Property Rights

-- 1. The RO shall transfer the Industrial Property Rights obtained in compliance paragraph of Article 18.
-In this case, the cost for the transfer shall be included in the Research Funding stipulated in paragraph of Article 7. - 2.
-If the RO requests a license to use the Industrial Property Rights assigned to JAXA

-- under the preceding paragraph, JAXA will grant the RO such a license unless it is reasonable for it to be deemed to be inappropriate.
+- The RO shall transfer the Industrial Property Rights obtained in compliance with paragraph 1 of Article 19.
+In this case, the cost for the transfer shall be included in the Research Funding stipulated in paragraph 1 of Article 7. - 2.
+If the RO requests a license to use the Industrial Property Rights assigned to JAXA under the preceding paragraph or applied by JAXA under paragraph 5 of Article 19, JAXA will grant the RO such a license unless it is reasonable for it to be deemed to be inappropriate.
 The conditions for the approval shall be determined by mutual agreement between the Parties as necessary. - 3.
-With regard to the Industrial Property Rights stipulated in paragraph 1 of Article 18, if the RO, before obtaining the Rights, wishes to use it for any purpose other than that of the Agreement, or wishes to grant its use to a third party, shall consult JAXA as necessary. - 4.
-In accordance with the provisions in paragraph 1, JAXA, based on the criteria determined by JAXA, shall bear the total or a portion of the costs, which the RO should pay the commissioned researcher who created the technology, which is subject to the Industrial Property Rights transferred from the RO and the Right to receive the transferred Industrial Property Rights from the RO stipulated in paragraph 5 of Article 18.
+With regard to the Industrial Property Rights stipulated in paragraph 1 of Article 19, if the RO, before obtaining the Rights, wishes to use it for any purpose other than that of the Agreement, or wishes to grant its use to a third party, shall consult JAXA as necessary. - 4.
+In accordance with the provisions in paragraph 1, JAXA, based on the criteria determined by JAXA, shall bear the total or a portion of the costs, which the RO should pay the commissioned researcher who created the technology, which is subject to the Industrial Property Rights transferred from the RO and the Right to receive the transferred Industrial Property Rights from the RO stipulated in paragraph 5 of Article 19.

-Article 21.
+Article 22.
 Ownership of Program/Data Copyrights